ExploratoryEngineering/pxt-nbiot/README.md

 # pxt-nbiot

 A package to use a Narrowband IoT board with u-blox SARA N2xx with micro:bit.
-[Like the one we've made for Telenor Norway](https://shop.exploratory.engineering/collections/nb-iot/products/assembled-ee-nbiot-01-v1-1-breakout-module).
-With NB-IoT you can send short messages from [anywhere there is 4G coverage that has been upgraded for NB-IoT](https://www.gsma.com/iot/deployment-map/).
+We made this package so the [board we've made](https://shop.exploratory.engineering/collections/nb-iot/products/assembled-ee-nbiot-01-v1-1-breakout-module) can be used with a micro:bit.
+That board only works with Telenor Norway, but it should be possible to use this with any board that has a u-blox SARA N2xx and exposes the RXD and TXD pins.
+NB-IoT is a technology using the mobile network to send small messages from [anywhere there is 4G coverage that has been upgraded for NB-IoT](https://www.gsma.com/iot/deployment-map/).

 The micro:bit needs to be powered by a power source which can handle the u-blox SARA N210, which is minimum 3.1V.
 So the common 2xAA battery pack won't do (only 3.0V).
-USB should work fine.
+USB should work fine because it's regulated to 3.3V on the micro:bit.

 ## Wiring